Steinberg99/frontend-data/README.md

 ## 💻 Technologies

-During this project I made use of the following librarie.
+During this project I made use of the following library.

 - [D3js](https://d3js.org/)